-Instructors on the Moodle learning management system (LMS) can integrate password-protected Jitsi video conference rooms directly into classrooms with the Jitsi Moodle plugin.
-The advantage of the Jitsi Moodle plugin is it saves your customized settings for creating conferences, making it easy for instructors to insert conference rooms in a uniform manner.
+Instructors using the Moodle learning management system (LMS) can integrate password-protected Jitsi video conference rooms into classrooms with the Jitsi Moodle plugin.
+The advantage of the Jitsi Moodle plugin is it saves your customized settings for creating conferences, making it easy for all instructors to insert conference rooms in a uniform manner.
 Jitsi integration works great on the best VPS hosting and lower profile hosting accounts.

-Jitsi Meet is a great free open source solution for facilitating real-time communication within your online learning courses.
-It is a Zoom alternative you can install on a Ubuntu cloud server, or use with the https://Meet.Jit.si web application (for free).
+What is Jitsi Meet?
+It is a great Zoom alternative for facilitating real-time communication within your online learning courses.
+It is a free, open-source solution you can install on an Ubuntu cloud server, or use with the https://Meet.Jit.si web application (for free).
 Notable features include:

 - No need to create an account or share any personal information to use it